JoshuaGottlieb/Microsoft-Movie-Recommendation/TEMPLATE_README.md

 ***
 Questions to consider:
 * How did you prepare, analyze or model the data?
+We prepared the data by going through each dataset, figuring out which datasets can be merged with other ones and cleaning each dataframe created.
+After the preparation, we proceeded with data analysis.
+We decided which datasets to use and merged into one cohesive dataframe that helped us figure out which variables play a huge role in a movies financial success.
+The last step of the project, after cleaning and analyzing is visualizing all the output of our analysis.
+We used different types of plots and graphs that explained all our findings.
 * Why is this approach appropriate given the data and the business problem?
 ***